-Ask for more funding to battle connected challenges needed to fulfill goal of ambitious 2018 state bill
+Ask for more funding to battle connected challenges of addiction and homelessness needed to fulfill goal of ambitious 2018 state bill

 By Jason LangendorfJuly 7, 2020